-The United States Federal Trade Commission (the FTC or Agency) is a bipartisan federal agency with a unique dual mission to protect the public from deceptive or unfair business practices and from unfair methods of competition through law enforcement, advocacy, research, and education.
+The United States Federal Trade Commission (the FTC or Agency) is a bipartisan federal agency with a mission to protect the public from deceptive or unfair business practices and from unfair methods of competition through law enforcement, advocacy, research, and education.
+The FTC's vision is of a vibrant economy fueled by fair competition and an empowered, informed public.